ArduPilot/ardupilot_wiki/common/source/docs/common-realsense-depth-camera.rst

   - Use tab to move the “cursor” over “Done” and press enter
   - Press enter to acknowledge disk space usage
   - Press enter to select Beginner mode
+  - Use the cursor keys to select "restoredisk" and press enter
+  - Select the image file to restore and again press enter
+  - Choose the target disk to be overwritten.
+Any data on that disk will be overwritten with the APSync image.
+Press enter
+  - Select "Yes check the image before restoring" and press enter.
+This will ensure the image you copied onto USB is healthy.
+  - Select "-p choose" .
+Press enter to any prompt till restoration begins
+  - Installation progress should be visible now, wait a few minutes
+  - Enter "Y" when prompted for overwriting all data to selected disk
+  - After the cloning process is finished, there will be a prompt declaring success, press enter to continue.
+  - Press enter on "power off"
+  - Remove all USB sticks from the board.
+You can also remove your monitor input.
+  - Reboot

 Configure ArduPilot
 ===================